kevenv/kevenv.github.io/templates/blog/bmp_format.md

     <img src="{{rootImages}}blog/bmp_camera.svg" alt="Camera Imaging">
 </p>

 The camera sensor does not have infinite resolution, in fact the sensor is actually a grid of tiny sensors capturing light at different positions.
-This divides the image into a 2D grid of _pixels_, where each pixel represents the color at a specific position.
+This divides the image into a 2D grid of _pixels_, where each pixel represents the color and intensity at a specific position.

 <p align="center">
     <img src="{{rootImages}}blog/bmp_pixels.svg" style="height: 150px;" alt="Image Pixels">